ChicoLiebl/pressure-acquisition-system/README.md

 # pressure-acquisition-system

-Pressure acquisition system for a piezoelectric sensor
+Acquisition system for a piezoelectric pressure sensor, model 601A from Kistler.
+This system was developed as my electrical engineering graduation project.